confluentinc/demo-trust/demo.md

 1. Go to top-right hamburger menu -> Administration -> Accounts & access and search for "Chuck" to bring up all the users for this demo.

     > Here we see org admin, env admin, developer lead, and two developers.
-This is a scalable way to manage access.
-Give managers ownership over their own isolated part of the system with Role Based Access Control.
+Nobody wants to manage access for hundreds of users and applications.
+That's why you can use Role Based Access Control to give different people ownership over their own isolated part of the system.

 1. Show devlead's rolebinding on the trust-demo cluster.

     > Jeff, the Developer Lead, has the `CloudClusterAdmin` role on the `trust-demo` cluster.
-Let's log in as Jeff to see what he sees.

 1. Go to top right hamburger menu -> Accounts & access -> Access to look at Michael's access.